01 of 06

 While exploring Charleston's architecture, visitors will often hear or read about piazzas.
 Unlike the piazzas of Italy, which are open city squares, the piazzas of Charleston are the tiered, covered porches or verandas that grace so many of the lovely homes throughout the historic district like the one pictured above.

 Most Charleston piazzas are located on one of the long sides of the house, almost always facing either south or west.
 This placement provides maximum shade from the sun and ventilation from prevailing breezes.
-A defining architectural element of historic Charleston homes, piazzas often feature decorative columns, balusters, and railings in an array of styles.Continue to 6 of 7 below.
+A defining architectural element of historic Charleston homes, piazzas often feature decorative columns, balusters, and railings in an array of styles.Continue to 5 of 6 below.

 After suffering extensive damage during the earthquake of August 31, 1886, many Charleston buildings were rebuilt and reinforced with long iron stabilizing tie rods.
 The rods were inserted into and through the walls and anchored on the outside of the structure with iron bolts and plates.

 The basic plates are usually disc-shaped; however, many home and building owners spruced up the plain appearance of the exterior plates with decorative cast iron plates in various shapes.
-Some of the most popular decorative shapes include crosses (pictured above), stars, "S" shaped scrolls and lion heads.Continue to 7 of 7 below.
+Some of the most popular decorative shapes include crosses, stars, "S" shaped scrolls and lion heads.Continue to 6 of 6 below.

 Colors Haint Blue and Charleston Green